omnetpp/omnetpp/doc/src/userguide/cpp-development.rst

 Configuring the Build Process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The make invocation can be configured on :guilabel:`C/C++ Build` page of the :guilabel:`Project Properties` dialog.
+The make invocation can be configured on the :guilabel:`C/C++ Build` page of the :guilabel:`Project Properties` dialog.
 Most
 settings are already set correctly and do not need to be changed.
 One exception is the :guilabel:`Enable parallel build`
 option on the :guilabel:`Behavior` tab that you may want to enable, especially if you have a multi-core computer.